-Tryouts are at the start of fall semester, exact dates TBD.
-We will have two informational meetings: the dates and times of these are also TBD.
-Anyone interested should come to at least one of the meetings to learn more about mock trial or sign up for a tryout slot!
+Tryouts are at the start of fall semester, over the 13th, 14th and 15th of September.
+We will have two informational meetings: September 8th at 3PM in Campus Center Room 803 and September 9th at 8PM in Campus Center Room 803.
+Anyone interested should come to at least one of the meetings to learn more about mock trial as well as sign up for a tryout slot!

 Tryouts will occur before the 4 team captains that will evaluate your performance.
-Candidates may tryout as either a witness, an attorney, or both.
-For witnesses, we look for a mastery of the facts, an ability to improvise, and a dynamic, personable character.
-As for attorneys, we look for memorization, strong logic, dynamic presentation, and effectively crafted questions.
+While candidates may indicate their preference of an attorney or witness role, captains will determine which is the best fit for each member.
+In each tryout we look for dynamic and engaging presentation skills, strong knowledge of the facts, and the ability to think on your feet while portraying a personable character.
 For all candidates, it is important to remember that variation is vital to speeches, examinations, and testimony.
 A good delivery incorporates different levels and tones, which can transform a good performance to a great one.
 Consider a performance to be like a song; it should have ups and downs in tone as well as changes in tempo.

 HOW TO PREPARE

 The best way to prepare for your tryout is to study.
 You should know the information provided to you incredibly well, in addition to memorizing what you are asked to present.
 Repeating your roles in a mirror or to a friend can be helpful in making sure it comes across the way you intend.
 You can feel free to reach out to us with any questions or for suggestions!

 Q: Are there tryouts during spring semester as well?

 A: No. Unfortunately we can only have tryouts at the start of the school year, as we are preparing for our Regionals at the start of the spring semester.